johnserraon/digits/index.md

 For display and navigation among its four pages, the application uses [React Router](https://reacttraining.com/react-router/).

-Routing is defined in [imports/ui/layouts/App.jsx](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/ui/layouts/App.jsx).
+Routing is defined in [imports/ui/layouts/App.jsx](https://github.com/johnserraon/digits/blob/cleanup/app/imports/ui/layouts/App.jsx).

 ### Authentication

 For authentication, the application uses the Meteor accounts package.

-When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/config/settings.development.json)) should be passed to Meteor.
-That will lead to a default account being created through the code in [imports/startup/server/accounts.js](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/startup/server/accounts.js).
+When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/johnserraon/digits/blob/cleanup/config/settings.development.json)) should be passed to Meteor.
+That will lead to a default account being created through the code in [imports/startup/server/Accounts.js](https://github.com/johnserraon/digits/blob/cleanup/app/imports/startup/server/Accounts.js).

 The application allows users to register and create new accounts at any time.

 ### Authorization

-Only logged in users can manipulate Stuff documents (but any registered user can manipulate any Stuff document, even if they weren't the user that created it.)
+Only logged in users can manipulate Contact cards (but any registered user can manipulate any Contact card, even if they weren't the user that created it.)

 ### Configuration

-The [config](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/config/settings.development.json).
+The [config](https://github.com/johnserraon/digits/tree/cleanup/config) directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json](https://github.com/johnserraon/digits/blob/cleanup/config/settings.development.json).

-The [.gitignore](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
+The [.gitignore](https://github.com/johnserraon/digits/blob/cleanup/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

 ### Quality Assurance

 #### ESLint

-The application includes a [.eslintrc](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/.eslintrc) file to define the coding style adhered to in this application.
+The application includes a [.eslintrc](https://github.com/johnserraon/digits/blob/cleanup/app/.eslintrc.js) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
-[~/meteor-application-template-react/app]-> meteor npm run lint
+[~/digits/app]-> meteor npm run lint

-> meteor-application-template-react@ lint /Users/philipjohnson/meteor-application-template-react/app
+> digits@ lint /Users/YOUR_USERNAME/digits/app
 > eslint --quiet ./imports
 ```